SFDC-Assets/flow-auto-formatting-phone-input/readme.md

 * Auto-formats the number as you type, so you don't have to add dashes
 * Implements the pattern for U.S. phone numbers, e.g. 555-555-5555
 * Input can be required or optional
-* Validates the entered value to enforce it as a required field, prevent incomplete or improperly formatted numbers, or both
+* Validates the pattern of an entered value to prevent submission of incomplete or improperly formatted phone numbers

 ## Install & Setup Instructions